• Skip to main content

 Deep Fried Sweet Potato Fries raw and cut into shoestrings piled up next to a deep fry preheating

-How to Deep Fry Sweet Potato Fries
+How Long to Deep Fry Sweet Potato Fries

 To make fried sweet potato fries in a deep fryer, begin by preheating the peanut oil.
 I like to set it at 325° to preheat.
 Once the oil is heated, you can begin frying the sweet potatoes.
 To make your fries soft and cooked perfectly on the inside and golden on the outside, you will want to fry them twice.